Meanings are created just by placing sentences together. Understanding them is a vital part of reading.

 Sentence relations have two main characteristics that have to be borne in mind if you are trying to discover and understand one in a text.

 1. They involve two sentences

 It is possible for the meaning created by placing two sentences together to be found in one sentence instead of two (see 1.
 Simple Example-Giving, 32.
 Expressing Consequences and 117.
-Saying More Precisely What You Mean).
+Saying More Precisely What is Meant).
 However, when there is only one sentence, we cannot say there is a sentence relation.
 As a result, simply identifying a particular meaning like “example” is not enough for recognising a sentence relation.
 The presence of two sentences will, of course, be shown by a full stop between them, though an acceptable alternative might be a semi-colon (see 17.
 Colons versus Semi-Colons).

 2. The second sentence indicates the specific meaning